Trimmomatic

 BBCACFFFFFFFGGGGGGGGGGHHHHHHHHHHHHHGHHHHHHHHHHHGGGGGHGHHHHHHHHHHGHHHHHHHHHGHHHHHHHGHHHGHHHHHHHHHHHHHHHHHGGHHHHHGGHHEHHHHHHHHHHHHHHHHHHHGGGGGHHHHHHHHHHHHHHHHHGHGGHGHHHHHHHHHHHGGHHGHHGHHGFHHGHHGGHHHHHHHHHGHHHGHGHHHHHHHHHHGGHHHHHHHHHHHHHFHGHGGGGGGGGGGFF

-we see information from the sequencing machine (in this case information about the flowcell in a Illumina machine), the nucleotide sequence is stored on the second line, the third line has a +
+Each read has four lines of information, so here we see two reads.
+In the first line beginning with @ we see information from the sequencing machine (in this case information about the flowcell in a Illumina machine), the nucleotide sequence is stored on the second line, the third line has a + and the fourth line stores the quality scores.

 Now, let’s run FastQC on the groups of reads output from Trimmomatic.
 First let’s create a file with the names of Trimmomatic output: